MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/brahim-fakri/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Research Assistants and Interns
+  - Former Members (2025)
 ---

 In 2022, Brahim joined MEDomics UdeS for his research project, where he applied machine learning models to medical data processing.
 Subsequently, in 2023, he served as a research assistant for the MEDomicsLab project, facilitating the integration of MIMIC data into the platform and assuming project coordination responsibilities.
 Brahim Fakri then became the coordinator of the "Integrated Project: Digital Health Data" for MEDomicsLab and the SSA Québec Support Unit.
-He has also contributed to the application of machine learning models for medical data analysis on the MEDomicsLab platform.
+He also contributed to the application of machine learning models for medical data analysis on the MEDomicsLab platform.